Adrian Vanson: The only painter in Edinburgh

 Mary, Queen of Scots requested a full size portrait of James VI drawn from life in April 1586.
-In May, a French ambassador in Scotland, Courcelles, the Baron d'Esneval, promised to get Mary, Queen of Scots a copy of a recent portrait of James VI from the only painter in Edinburgh, presumably meaning Vanson.
-There had been rumours of an embassy to Denmark to discuss the king's marriage in April 1586.
-It is thought the picture at Edinburgh Castle was made by Vanson for this embassy or a similar purpose.
+In May, a French ambassador in Scotland, the Baron d'Esneval, promised to get Mary, Queen of Scots a copy of a recent portrait of James VI from the only painter in Edinburgh, presumably meaning Vanson.
+James sent Peter Young and Colonel William Stewart to Denmark to discuss his potential marriage on 20 July.
+It is sometime suggested that the picture at Edinburgh Castle, which has an inscription in German, was made by Vanson for this embassy or a similar purpose.
+Another portrait now at Falkland Palace is dated 1586 and may have been made to sent abroad.

 Maitland and the hidden portrait of Mary

 A portrait of John Maitland of Thirlestane by Vanson at Ham House was valued at £2 in 1683.
 Examination by Caroline Rae in 2016 showed that it was painted over an image of Mary, Queen of Scots.

-Prince Henry and gold medals
+Banners and heraldry

+Vanson also painted heraldry on banners for the king's trumpeters, and ceremonial spears and banners and painted the Danish royal arms on banners for the coronation of Anne of Denmark.
+He also painted a taffeta banner or pencel for the Hammermen craft for Anne's Entry to Edinburgh.

+Gold portrait medallions

-Portraits of Prince Henry were given to ambassadors at his christening in August 1594.
-James VI had gold medals with his and Anna of Denmark's portraits made, which he gave to the ambassadors at the baptism in September 1594.
-The medals presumably followed patterns by Vanson, and James VI gave one to Vanson worth 20 gold crowns on 3 October.
+James Melville of Halhill mentioned that gold medals with the portrait of James VI were given to Danish diplomats after the coronation of Anne of Denmark in 1590.
+Painted portraits of Prince Henry were given to ambassadors at his christening in August 1594.

+James VI had gold medals with his and Anna of Denmark's portraits made, which he gave to the ambassadors after the baptism.
+The medals presumably followed portrait patterns provided by Vanson, and James VI gave an example to Vanson worth 20 gold crowns on 3 October 1594.

+The goldsmith George Heriot was paid for a gold chain with the portrait of James VI, a medal or a miniature, which was given to an envoy of the Duke of Mecklenburg.
 The courtier Magdalen Livingstone owned a locket with a portrait of Anne of Denmark "raised" in gold.
-In England James commissioned medallions with his portrait from the artist Nicholas Hilliard.
+In England, James commissioned medallions with his portrait from the artist Nicholas Hilliard.